 Many moments ‘filled our hearts’ as people stopped by, including millennial Natives, Stanford students and alums Noah and Triana and Megan-Oglala Lakota – who gave the student commencement address at the Harvard Graduate School of Education.
 Her inspiring words summarize the dreams and aspirations we have for our young, including for little Oscate waci win, ‘powwow dancer woman’ who put on her first pair of moccasins at our booth and literally danced out once she heard the drums calling her to the circle.

-Our dear friend Sioux Swanson, also from Pine Ridge was chosen to lead the opening prayers on Sunday, which she did-first in Lakota and then English.
+also from Pine Ridge was chosen to lead the opening prayers on Sunday, which she did-first in Lakota and then English.

 After a busy and enriching weekend we packed our pickup– aka red war pony and began the three day trek back to Pine Ridge South Dakota.
 Powwows, presentations and more fill the summer days of Blokétu/Warm Moons.
 Visit our Facebook page often for ongoing summer updates and travel plans.
 We look forward to seeing you!